Social Licence Community of Practice: Building Trust Through Better Practice

 Join the Community

-If you would like to attend these sessions on an ongoing basis then join the Community for Social Licence: Building trust through better practice.
-When you join you will:
+These sessions are open to anyone who would like to come along and learn.
+To attend these sessions on an ongoing basis, join the Community for Social Licence: Building trust through better practice.
+This will provide you with:

 • Receive the meeting invitations directly in your calendar as soon as they are announced

-• Not need to register for individual sessions
+• No need to register for individual sessions

 • Have the opportunity to provide feedback and input into session format and topics.